TheHive-Project/CortexDocs/api/how-to-create-an-analyzer.md

 ##### command
 The command used to run the analyzer.
 That's typically the full, absolute path to the main program file.

+#### configurationItems
+The list of configurationItems is necessary in order to be able to set all configuration variables for analyzers directly in the Cortex 2 user interface.
+As in the VirusTotal example above can be seen, very item is a json object that defines:
+- name (string)
+- description (string)
+- type (string)
+- multi (boolean)
+- required (boolean)
+- defaultValue (according to type, optional)

 ### Analyzer Configuration in the Global Configuration File
 An analyzer might need specific configuration parameters such as a username and